 "Empowering Uncertainty Resolution for Marginalized Populations through Social Technologies"

 My thesis focuses on how marginalization can harmfully amplify the negative impact of uncertainty.
 I focused on two contexts of marginalization: 1) STEM learning environments for female and/or students of color and 2) social coping with interpersonal racism for adults.Download Thesis Proposal

-Get in touch with me to chat about research collaboration, speaking engagements, open positions you think I should consider, or to learn more about my work!
+Get in touch with me to chat about research collaboration, speaking engagements, or to learn more about my work!